 Let Your Wall Art Do Some Oven Time

 Bake it for about 20 minutes in a conventional oven heated to 275 degrees.
 Don’t use a toaster oven (it’s too big for one of those – unless you happen to own this particular oven made just for clay) and please please don’t use the microwave 🙂

 I usually leave my project in the oven for awhile after I turn it off (it’s OK to do so…I never had any scorch marks)

 (It’s very hot; too hot to paint at first!)

-But when your wall art piece is finally cooled, you will then have the privilege of painting or staining your really cool wall art piece made form polymer clay.
-I buffed around it with a fine grit sandpaper before hand which can help the paint stick better.
+But when your wall art piece is finally cooled, you will then have the privilege of painting or staining your really cool wall art piece made from polymer clay.
+Next I buffed around it with a fine grit sandpaper before hand which can help the paint stick better.

 Then I painted mine a pretty rose gold and also added a satin finish later on.